 Variety in our bodies

-The variety in our bodies also includes people who are intersex, meaning they have physical characteristics that don’t fit typical definitions of either sex.
+The variety in our bodies also includes persons who are intersex, meaning they have physical characteristics that don’t fit typical definitions of either sex.
 Nature journalist Claire Ainsworth (2015) explains, “[D]octors have long known that some people straddle the boundary [between male and female]— their sex chromosomes say one thing, but their gonads (ovaries or testes) or sexual anatomy say another” (Ainsworth, 2015, para.
 3).
 There are a wide range of intersex variations, including some that are visible at birth and others that become evident during puberty.

 Featured Content